Sifting through jargon can make shopping for any product more stressful than it needs to be. We’re here to help.

 A lampshade Gallery is a flat band around the top or bottom of the shade.
 The gallery is often decorated with special pleating, braiding, bead-work, or embroidery, adding a classy touch to your shade.

 The shape of the frame is also variable, and dramatically informs the style of the shade.
 Scalloping gives a soft impression, whereas Corner Cuts impart a sense of sharp stability.
 The “Fancy” style combines rounded shapes and square corners, giving you the best of both styles.
-The number of scallops and the style of the corner cuts changes by model, so take your time and find the one that best matches your lamp and home decor.
+The number of scallops and the style of the corner cuts change by model, so take your time and find the one that best matches your lamp and home decor.

 Some shades also include Beads or Tassels hanging from the bottom of the frame.
 These offer yet another layer of personality and style for your shade and can pair amazingly with the right lamp.